Primary Intervention Objectives:

 Target Audience: Parents/Mothers/Fathers, Adults

 The Campaign scope is revised annually, based on evaluation and local needs.
-The 2018 Campaign included:
+The 2022 Campaign featured:

 The reach, awareness, and effectiveness of the campaign are evaluated annually.
-The most recent findings relate to the 2017 Campaign, which was evaluated in 2018.
-A population-based survey was randomly distributed to SNAP-eligible residents in the 13 counties where billboard and transit messages were placed.
-Mail invitations to complete a web survey were sent in two waves in November 2017, totaling 6,000 paper invitations.
-A third wave of surveys were distributed in December 2017 through an online research panel.
-Data were weighted to match profiles of SNAP recipients based on area of residence, gender, and age to allow findings to be generalizable to 464,271 SNAP-eligible people.
+The most recent findings relate to the 2018 Campaign, which was evaluated in 2022.
+A population-based survey was randomly distributed to SNAP-eligible residents statewide with an emphasis on counties that received the campaign through at least three or more locations via out of home channels (e.g., billboards, buses).
+Eligible households were invited to participate in a survey.
+Paper (10,000) and online invitations were used to recruit survey respondents.
+Collectively, (n=1,439) people responded to either survey invitation.
+Data were weighted to match profiles of SNAP recipients based on area of residence, gender, and age to allow findings to be generalizable to 721,948 SNAP-eligible people.

 Intentions to increase fruit and vegetable consumption and be active were measured.
 Questions aligned with indicators ST1 and ST3 in the SNAP-Ed Evaluation Framework and the Transtheoretical Stages of Change.
 The Stages of Change include pre-contemplation, contemplation, preparation, action, and maintenance.

-- 76% of people are preparing to increase their fruit and vegetable consumption in the next month.
-Mothers and people exposed to campaign messages tended to be further along the process of changing dietary behavior.
+- Mothers and people exposed to campaign message tended to be further along the process of changing dietary behaviors

 |Readiness and Capacity – Short Term (ST)||Changes – Medium Term (MT)||Effectiveness and Maintenance – Long Term (LT)||Population Results (R)|